cainmagi/Dockerfiles/dockerlist.md

 **X-Ubuntu Tensorflow 1.13.1**

-The xubuntu tensorflow `1.x` image.
-Currently, the tensorflow version is `1.13.1`.
+The xubuntu TensorFlow `1.x` image.
+Currently, the TensorFlow version is `1.13.1`.

 This image is built based on the following command: